dwgrossberg/dynamicUI/README.md

 `npm install @dwgrossberg/dynamicui`

+Generate dynamic user menus with simple function calls take the time-consuming work out of designing interactive navigation UIs.

 Visit [https://dwgrossberg.github.io/displayui/] to see a working example

-Visit the [source files](https://github.com/dwgrossberg/dynamicUI/tree/main/src) to view each module, as well as the baseline style.css file
+Visit the [source files](https://github.com/dwgrossberg/dynamicUI/tree/main/src) to view each module in detail, as well as the baseline style.css file

 ---